drunner/drunner/README.md

 drunner-install -v ~/drunner
 ```

-Then you can run drunner.
+Log out then in again to pick up the ~/bin directory in your path, then you can run drunner.
 E.g. try
 ```
  drunner install drunner/helloworld
  helloworld run